 North American Veterinary Anesthesia Society

-In its collaboration with the existing ACVAA/ ECVAA Specialty Colleges and organizations such as the Association of Veterinary Anesthetists (AVA), the NAVAS endeavors to strengthen and advance international efforts to improve and achieve quality veterinary anesthesia and analgesia care on a global scale.
+In its collaboration with the existing ACVAA/ECVAA Specialty Colleges, AVTAA (Academy of Veterinary Technicians in Anesthesia and Analgesia) and organizations such as the Association of Veterinary Anaesthetists (AVA), the NAVAS endeavors to strengthen and advance international efforts to improve and achieve quality veterinary anesthesia and analgesia care on a global scale.
 The NAVAS encourages discussion and dissemination of information to all those interested in veterinary anesthesia and analgesia, including the general public.
 The NAVAS strives to be a community of, and an accessible resource for, all veterinary caregivers and interested individuals within the general public on matters relevant to veterinary anesthesia, analgesia, and related animal welfare.